 Prior to the 2019 college football season, Auburn Tigers head coach Gus Malzahn had an important decision to make.
 There was no real correct answer at the time, but he was forced to choose between true freshman Bo Nix and redshirt freshman Joey Gatewood as the team’s starting quarterback.
 The entire situation was drama free, but things suddenly changed.

-Despite SEC losses to Florida and LSU this month, it appeared Malzahn was going to keep playing Nix.
-So as the Tigers prepare to host Ole Miss this weekend, they will do so without Gatewood.
+Despite SEC losses to Florida and LSU back in October, it appeared Malzahn was going to keep playing Nix.
+So as the Tigers prepared to host Ole Miss to start November, they did so without Gatewood.

-After reports surfaced that Gatewood was leaving, the head coach confirmed his backup quarterback decided to exit the Auburn football program and enter the NCAA Transfer Portal.
+After reports surfaced that Gatewood was leaving, the head coach confirmed his backup quarterback decided to exit the Auburn football program and enter the NCAA Transfer Portal on October 30.

-Gatewood, a former four-star recruit by 247Sports from Jacksonville, Florida, was clearly not all about being Nix’s backup on the depth chart.
-The dual-threat signal caller was used primarily as the team’s wildcat quarterback this season, completing 5 of 7 passes for 54 yards and two touchdowns and no interceptions while rushing 29 times for 148 yards and three more scores.
+Gatewood, a former four-star prospect by 247Sports from Jacksonville, Florida, was clearly not all about being Nix’s backup on the depth chart.
+The dual-threat signal caller was used primarily as the team’s Wildcat quarterback this season, completing 5 of 7 passes for 54 yards and two touchdowns and no interceptions while rushing 29 times for 148 yards and three more scores.

 Malzahn confirmed Gatewood’s departure during the SEC coaches teleconference, via AL.com.

 “I really appreciated Joey.
 When you think about it, when he didn’t win the job earlier, he chose to stick around.
 Most quarterbacks this day and time wouldn’t do that.
 He’s just at a point now where he wants to be a starting quarterback and just feels he needs to start looking for schools now so he can find the right spot, and I respect that.